 The position and angle of the Ξ^- track was measured by a scintillatingmicrofiber bundle detector.
 It was installed in the narrow gap between the diamond target and the emulsion stack.
-Due to the short lifetime of the Ξ^- hyperon, a very thin and high resolution tracking detector was required.
+Due to the short lifetime of the $\Xi^$ hyperon, a very thin and high resolution tracking detector was required.
 A scintillating microfiber-bundle (fiber-bundle) is a coherent fused bundle of very thin (tens of micro meters) scintillating fibers.
-As scintillating fiber detectors of high precision, three kinds of microfiber-bundles are known : scintillating glass fibers, liquid scintillator in glass capillaries and plastic scintillating fibers.
-We adopted a plastic scintillating fiber[33, 34, 35, 36, 37, 38, 39] because it is easy to handle and has rather high light yield.
-Figure 2.18 shows an end view of a 1mm-square fiber bundle.
-The core is made of polystyrene doped with PMP (1-phenyl-3mesityl-2-pyrazoline) as a wavelength shifter with a large stokes shift[40, 41].
-It is surrounded by two claddings, an inner layer of normal PMMA (polymethyl methacrylate), and an outer layer of fluorinated poly-methacrylate with a refractive index of 1.42[42].
+Figure 13 shows an end view of a 1mm-square fiber bundle.
+The core is made of polystyrene doped with PMP (1-phenyl-3-mesityl-2-pyrazoline) as a wavelength shifter with a large stokes shift[33, 34].
+It is surrounded by two claddings, an inner layer of normal PMMA (polymethyl methacrylate), and an outer layer of fluorinated poly-methacrylate with a refractive index of 1.42[35].
 The diameter of a fiber and the density of the wavelength shifter were optimized to obtain a large light yield and a small track residual by measuring the light yield and the attenuation length.
-Details of the measurement and study of the performance as a tracking detector are described in Ref.[43].
-We adopted 0.7 mm square bundles made of 45 μ m^{φ} fibers 2.
+Details of the measurement and study of the performance as a tracking detector are described in Ref.[36].
+We adopted 0.7 mm square bundles made of 45 μm^{φ} fibers 2.
 The density of PMP was 2.0 wt%.

-Figure 2.18: End view of a 1mm-square fiber-bundle.
-The diameter of one fiber is $30\mu m$.
+Figure 13: End view of a 1mm-square fiber-bundle.
+The diameter of one fiber is 30μ m.

-Figure 2.19: Schematic drawing of the Fiber-bundle detector.
+Figure 14: Schematic drawing of the Fiber-bundle detector.

-Figure 2.19 presents a schematic view of the Fiber-bundle detector.
+Figure 14 presents a schematic view of the Fiber-bundle detector.
 Each sheet was made of sixty fiber bundles by bonding them with black acrylic water paint.
 Four sheets were stacked as a u,v,u' or v' sheet.
 Here, the u and v directions are perpendicular to the beam direction.
 The sheets were fixed with adhesive double coated tapes.
 The total thickness of the detector was 3.4 mm with adhesive double coated tapes and mylar sheets.